-We recommend riders new to strap connected hydrofoiling use foot hooks or a loose front strap first to reduce injury, but also to move your rear foot to adapt to varying speeds and adapt riding position for less fatigue.
+We recommend riders new to strap-connected hydrofoiling use foot hooks or a loose front strap first to reduce injury, and also to move your rear foot to adapt to varying speeds and adapt riding position for less fatigue.

 Our favorite boards

-Our favorite boards for Wing Surfing this far have been the Naish Hover SUP Foil in Sandwich Carbon and Slingshot Outwit.
-Both boards are purpose built for foiling, have excellent construction, and have a range of sizes to meet most riders needs.
+Our favorite boards for Wing Surfing thus far have been the Naish Hover SUP Foil in Sandwich Carbon and Slingshot Outwit.
+Both boards are purpose built for foiling, have excellent construction, and have a range of sizes to meet most riders' needs.